Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Whole-person impairment

-2. Claiming Damages for Negligent Driving
+2. Common Law Damages for Negligent Driving

 A motorist who causes an accident through negligent driving can be held liable under the common law tort of negligence.
 To prove a negligence claim, the plaintiff must show the following: